niolabs/docs/docs/properties/expressions.md

 # {{ book.product }} Expressions

-An expression is an element of code that can be evaluated and returns a result.

-In order to dynamically define the value of a property when a signal enters a block, we can use {{ book.product }} expressions.
+An expression is an element of code that needs be evaluated to return a result.
+You can use {{ book.product }} expressions to dynamically define the value of a property when the signal enters a block.

 {{ book.product }} expressions are modeled on string interpolation in other dynamic languages.
-Snippets of code inside of double curly braces are evaluated.
+The snippets of code between the double curly braces are evaluated.
 For example:

 ```
 {{ <code goes here> }}